 How have your role and responsibilities changed since the COVID-19 pandemic began?

 My role and responsibilities have escalated significantly since the outbreak.
-Now, my primary responsibilities centre around coordinating with regional stakeholders (Regional Health District Office, Provincial Health District Office, BPJS Kesehatan, Regional Military Office, and the owners/managers of private companies) to manage COVID-19 infections and preventions.
+Now, my primary responsibilities center around coordinating with regional stakeholders (Regional Health District Office, Provincial Health District Office, BPJS Kesehatan, Regional Military Office, and the owners/managers of private companies) to manage COVID-19 infections and preventions.

 Internally, we developed numerous updates on our standard operational procedure to ensure that our hospital remains infection-free.
 Such as, screening every patient and visitor for airway infection signs and symptoms, and using thermometers to check body temperatures.
 Although, in some cases we use blood examination, thorax radiology examination, and COVID-19 rapid tests.

-Healthcare workers conducting COVID-19 testing in in Depok, Indonesia on 6 April 2020.
+Healthcare workers conducting COVID-19 testing in Depok, Indonesia on 6 April 2020.
 Image source: AFP via The Asean Post.

 How is COVID-19 currently tested for and treated in Indonesia?

 COVID-19 diagnostic tests in Indonesia are not that different to other countries.
-The tests are generally categorised into a screening and definitive test.
+The tests are generally categorized into a screening and definitive test.
 The screening test is conducted using rapid test kits which measure the presence of the IgM and IgG COVID-19 antibodies.
 The most popular test we do is a PCR-based method from a nasopharyngeal swab.

 The treatment of COVID-19 varies between regions and hospitals.
 There is not a golden standard in treating the viral infection.
 Thus, we follow the “governmental” treatment plan which consists of azithromycin (an antibiotic) and hydroxychloroquine (a medicine used to prevent and treat malaria), with the addition of symptomatic drugs and experimental combinations that are specific to each healthcare institution.